jschementi/ironruby-stats/README.markdown

 REPO = 'c:/dev/ironruby'

+Also, update "MRI_BIN" with the path to your ruby.exe:

+MRI_BIN = 'c:\ruby\bin'

 Example
 -------

 > ruby stats.rb --all

-Runs all reports, and writes results to a .dat file.
+Runs all reports, writes results to a .dat file, generates a HTML file, and attemps to upload both the html file and the dat file to ironruby.info.
 "ruby stats.rb --reporter=data --all" will do the same thing.

 > ruby stats.rb --reporter=text --all